-Martin L. Reid, age 57, has served as our Senior Vice President and Chief Supply Chain Officer since September 2022.
+Martin L. Reid, age 58, has served as our Senior Vice President and Chief Supply Chain Officer since September 2022.
 Prior to that, he served as Vice President and Chief Supply Chain Officer from January 2021 to September 2022.
-Mr. Reid served as Chief Supply Chain Officer at Godiva Chocolate from May 2019 to December 2020, and as Vice President, Supply Chain - North America Manufacturing at The Estee Lauder Companies, Inc., a multinational cosmetics company, prior to that.
+Mr. Reid served as Chief Supply Chain Officer at Godiva Chocolate from May 2019 to December 2020.

-Michael R. Sestrick, Ph.D., age 60, has served as our Senior Vice President and Chief Technology Officer since September 2022.
+Michael R. Sestrick, Ph.D., age 61, has served as our Senior Vice President and Chief Technology Officer since September 2022.
 Prior to that he served as our Vice President and Chief Technology officer from April 2017 to September 2022.

-M. Brent Tignor, age 46, has served as our Senior Vice President and Chief Human Resources Officer since September 2022.
+M. Brent Tignor, age 47, has served as our Senior Vice President and Chief Human Resources Officer since September 2022.
 Prior to that, he led the Human Resources department as our Vice President and Chief Human Resources Officer from February 2022 to September 2022 and as our Vice President, Human Resources from 2016 to February 2022.

 Job L. van Gunsteren, age 48, has served as our Senior Vice President and General Manager, Specialty Products, since September 2022.
-Prior to that, he served as our Vice President and General Manager, Special Products from August 2019 to September 2022 and as our Director for Animal Nutrition and Health - EMEA from 2013 to 2019.
+Prior to that, he served as our Vice President and General Manager, Specialty Products from August 2019 to September 2022 and as our Director for Animal Nutrition and Health - EMEA from 2013 to 2019.

-William A. Backus, age 57, has served as our Vice President and Chief Accounting Officer since October 2017.
-He also served as interim Chief Financial Officer from October 2018 to February 2019.
+William A. Backus, age 58, has served as our Vice President and Chief Accounting Officer since October 2017.